-But truth be told, many of these pieces of advice do work, and you can’t really throw them away — you’ll have to sift through all the information and pick the right one for your baby.
+But truth be told, many of these pieces of advice work, and you can’t throw them away — you’ll have to sift through all the information and pick the right one for your baby.

 Since you’re here, we can safely assume that you’re either a mother of a newborn or expecting one very soon.
-We know that in these times, you badly need a proper and realistic guideline on how to take care of your baby.
+We know that in these times, you badly need a proper and realistic guidelines on how to take care of your baby.

 Practical Advice for New Moms

-If you are looking for the best advice for new moms… the advice I wish I had right at the start, then here are my favorite 9 tips!
+If you are looking for the best advice for new moms, the advice I wish I had right at the start, then here are my favorite 9 tips!